brobdingrag/paul/README.md

 <img src="images/freq_vs_weight.png" width="600">

-*In our simulation, the frequency of SNPs in the polygenic height predictor shifted between generations as they repeated the process of embryo selection.
+*The frequency of SNPs in the polygenic height predictor shifted between generations as they repeated the process of embryo selection.
 Alleles correlating with increased height tended to be swept up in frequency (red lines), while alleles correlating with decreased height tended to be swept down in frequency (blue lines).*

 <br>